Bathroom counter top with a plan, towel, bottle, and multiple toothbrushes in a cup. Different types of toothpaste, natural is best.

 Stannous Fluoride (SnF2)

-Stannous fluoride is a powerful agent that helps strengthen enamel and combat cavities but also aids in controlling plaque and reducing gum inflammation.
-This was highlighted in a study which found it to be highly effective.
+Stannous fluoride is a powerful agent that helps strengthen enamel and combat cavities, but also aids in controlling plaque and reducing gum inflammation.
+This was highlighted in a study that found it to be highly effective.

 Sodium Fluoride (NaF)